 Modern pressed steel cars are built from thin gauge metal in order to reduce weight and cost.
 The engineering strength is in the total design.
 All sections and panels are integral and must be in very sound structural order for the whole bodyshell to be safe enough to survive serious impact in an accident.
+While the introduction of "crumple zones" often makes it uneconomical for insurance companies to cover the cost of repairs and so writing off your beloved vehicle.

 LONG LIFE CARS